Direct Charging Policy

-The subrecipient is instructed to mail invoices (not more frequently than monthly) directly to the responsible PI and DA.
+The subrecipient is instructed to e-mail invoices (not more frequently than monthly) directly to the responsible Principal Investigator (PI) and Department Administrator.
 The PI is responsible for reviewing and approving the invoices and concurrently monitoring the activities of subrecipients, as necessary, to ensure that federal awards are being used for their authorized purpose and that performance goals are achieved.

 Subaward modifications are used to extend the period of performance, to increase the funded amount to append additional tasks to the Scope of Work, or modify other terms and conditions.